NevTrace-org/Easy-Connect/mkt&comms/easy-connect-mkt&comms-plan.md

 - **Technical deep dives**: Advanced discussions tailored to Qubic-native audiences.
 - **Exclusive AMAs**: Direct Q&A with the development and ecosystem Qubic teams.
 - **Actions**:
-  - Partner with 5 existing Qubic community leaders for increased engagement.
+  - Collaborations with 5 existing Qubic community leaders for increased engagement.
-  - Offer monthly early beta access to 25 selected Telegram/Discord users.
+  - Offer early beta access to Telegram/Discord users.
   - Maintain daily presence in key Qubic communities (English and Spanish).

 ### Blog and newsletter